AdobeDocs/campaign-classic.en/help/campaign/using/providers--stocks-and-budgets.md

 ![](assets/s_ncs_user_supplier_cost_structure_calc_04.png)

-### Configure processes associated with a service {#configuring-processes-associated-with-a-service}
+### Configuring processes associated with a service {#configuring-processes-associated-with-a-service}

 You can associate information on the processes associated with the service via the **[!UICONTROL Processes]** tab.